rschristopher/ischristtrue.com/src/modern-views/index.md

  which divided Christianity east and west.
 Century after century in the west, each generation has been trying to destroy the old and usher in a revolution, a final revolution -- a decided pivot in history.

-We see this destructive revolutionary view in western Christianity through eschatological millennial views that grew especially popular in the early scholastic era.
+We see this destructive revolutionary view in the early scholastic period, articulated through eschatological millennialism that grew especially popular in the early scholastic era.

 https://theanarchistlibrary.org/library/norman-cohn-the-pursuit-of-the-millennium